Transmission

 - St. Luke’s Hospital: 218-249-7990

-Visit Monkeypox Vaccine Locator for more locations!
+Visit Mpox Vaccine Locator for more locations!
 You may also request vaccination through your primary medical providers at HealthPartners, Allina, Sanford and Fairview health systems but your particular location may not have it readily available so make sure to check with your provider before scheduling.

-Call us at 612-424-2231 if you need coaching in what to say to your providers.
+Call us at 612-424-2231 if you need coaching on what to say to your providers.

 Intradermal Vs. Subcutaneous Vaccination